Council has a regulatory role in the protection of heritage places under the Resource Management Act 1991.

 Under the HNZPT Act, Heritage New Zealand is charged with the protection of archaeological sites.
 For information on archaeology and the requirements for Archaeological Authorities, visit Heritage New Zealand(external link).

-If you require any information on Heritage New Zealand Pouhere Taonga listed places, heritage orders, or covenants contact the local office:
+If you require any information on Heritage New Zealand Pouhere Taonga listed places, heritage orders, or covenants, contact the Heritage NZ Southern Regional Office:

 The International Council on Monuments and Sites (ICOMOS)(external link) is a non-governmental organisation of heritage professionals engaged in the conservation of places of cultural heritage value and dedicated to the conservation of the world's historic monuments and sites.